wxgao33/xMarkerFinder/README.md

 metadata_microbiota.txt: the confounding effects caused by clinical information, used to determine the major batch and covariates.
 pcoa_plot.pdf: the PCoA plot with Bray-Curtis dissimilarity between groups.
 #### 4. Differential analysis.
 To identify disease or trait-associated microbial signatures across cohorts, MMUPHin is employed.
 Regression analyses in individual cohorts are performed using the well-validated Microbiome Multivariable Association with Linear Models (MaAsLin2) package, where multivariable associations between phenotypes, experimental groups or other metadata factors and microbial profiles are determined.
 These results are then aggregated with established fixed effects models to test for consistently *differential signatures* between groups with the major confounder (determined in Step 3) set as the main batch and other minor confounders (e.g., demographic indices, technical differences) as covariates.
 Signatures with consistently significant differences in meta-analysis are identified as cross-cohort differential signatures and used for further feature selection in subsequent stages.
-Users can choose from using *p* values or FDR-adjusted *p* values.
+Users can choose from using *p* values or adjusted *p* values.
 Volcano plot of differential signatures is provided.
 ```
 $ Rscript 4_Differential_analysis.R -W /workplace/ -m train_metadata.txt -p filtered_abundance.txt -g Group -b Cohort -c covariates.txt -d p -t 0.05 -o TEST
 ```